-46 Dropping a coin on a ship
+73 Dropping a coin on a ship

 A person is on the deck of a ship.
-While the ship is at rest in a harbor, the person drops a coin from rest.
+While the ship is at rest in a harbor, the person drops a coin from rest and the coin lands on the deck of the ship.
 The person marks the spot where the coin lands.
 Later the ship sails with constant speed in a straight line and the person returns to the same spot and drops the coin again.
 Does the coin land at the original mark, in front of it or behind it?
 Explain your answer.
+(131F2022)

-47 Jumping monkey
+74 Jumping monkey

 A monkey jumps leaving the Earth at an angle of 45° from the surface.
 Which of the following is true when the monkey reaches the highest point along the trajectory?
 Explain your answer.
+(131F2022)